ton-community/ton-docs/docs/participate/nodes/node-types.md

 TON nodes are equipped with a _Liteserver_ functionality allowing external applications (in other words, _lite clients_) to interact with the TON blockchain via them.
 As a rule, the liteserver mode is used with full and archive nodes while validator nodes do not enable it to increase validation performance.

-The liteserver mode allows lite clients to send transactoins via TON nodes, as well as to retrieve information about blocks and transactions with them - for instance, to fetch and update wallet balances.
+The liteserver mode allows lite clients to send transactions via TON nodes, as well as to retrieve information about blocks and transactions with them - for instance, to fetch and update wallet balances.

 You have two options to allow your lite client application to interact with the TON blockchain: